 You can also select a different existing stage type from the dropdown if you prefer.

-This step only appears if the recipe file includes reporting tags or calculated fields.
+This step only appears if the recipe file includes input variables or calculated variables.

-For each reporting tag and calculated field defined in the file:
+For each input variable and calculated variable defined in the file:

-- If a matching tag or field already exists in your account, it will show as Use existing and no action is needed.
+- If a matching variable already exists in your account, it will show as Use existing and no action is needed.

 - If no match exists, you can choose to Create it in your account or Ignore from recipe (which will skip any actions that reference it).